acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 ### Column width

-You can use the following CSS classes for changing column widths of the scheduler:
+You can use the following CSS classes for changing column widths of the Scheduler:

 ```css
 .mbsc-schedule-col-width {